MY PERSONAL JOURNEY

 PA systems were so bad that many early sixties performers could not hear themselves singing their own vocals.
 Sound board recordings simply did not exist and more often than not, the recording equipment was located in the audience.
 The inevitable result was excessive crowd noise.
 I have some early recordings where the crowd is actually louder than the performer.
 In those situations, I have given the artists allowances when ranking their performance.

 In general, my rankings are based on a combination of several factors.
 First, was the artist able to recreate the quality of his studio recordings.
 Did the artist improve upon the studio recordings by adding additional elements.
 Is the musicianship and the singing technically accurate.
 Did the artist break new ground, either from a showmanship or technical basis.
 Was the artist able to compose new material on stage.
 Did the artist have control of the audience.
 Once again, I will stress that this whole process was subjective.
 I cannot remove my personal tastes or experiences in evaluating some artists.
 I can only say that I have tried to be as objective as possible.
+However, please be aware that these rankings were made at a specific point in time and have not updated.
+If I were to do it again today, the rankings would change based on new material I have obtained since doing it the first time.
+Maybe I will do that again some day but for now, I am focusing on collecting new material and updating the biographies.

 Before we wrap up, one last aside.
 While researching this book, I have listened to every minute of every recording I have written about.
 I have been amazed, annoyed, humored, saddened, bored and surprised with what I’ve heard.
 I have hated some recordings, loved others, felt neutral about many.
 I have been thrilled with some performances and been inspired by others.
 I’ve also have wondered how some performers ever got a recording contract.
 But through it all, through the countless hours it takes to put something like this together, I have enjoyed every minute.
 It is my sincere hope that this website will allow you to find the same joy I have experienced.
 Happy collecting!.